Pantothenic Acid (Vitamin B5)

 - Are there safety concerns?

-- As a dietary supplement: 5-10 mg of pantothenic acid (vitamin B5).
+- As a dietary supplement to prevent deficiency: 5-10 mg of pantothenic acid (vitamin B5).

 Report Problems to the Food and Drug Administration